PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 }
 ```

-You notice we put a comment above the `main` function `// ... irrelevant code` <- this does not mena you should delete the add function that we put above main (or the `#include <stdio.h>` code)!
-Instead we are just showing you the code that has changed so you can edit your code (rahter than shoing you all the code again, and you having to figure what parts of the code have changed).
+You notice we put a comment above the `main` function `// ... irrelevant code` <- this does not mean you should delete the `add` function that we put above main (or the `#include <stdio.h>` code)!
+Instead we are just showing you the code that has changed so you can edit your code (rather than showing you all the code again, and you having to figure what parts of the code have changed).

 Now run your edited code.
 You will see "Hello world" get printed.